sylistine/EnDjinnV/README.md

 # EnDjinnV
 EnDjinnV is a self-indulgent Vulkan research project and "simple" game engine.
-Self-indulgent because it is focused on slow-and-deliberate meditation on bleeding-edge game engine architecture: the sort of slow-and-deliberate meditation that is generally unacceptable in a live development/production environment.
+Self-indulgent because it is focused on slow-and-deliberate bleeding-edge rendering technology and game engine architecture: the sort of slow-and-deliberate meditation that is generally unacceptable in a live development/production environment.

 !!The [LunarG Vulkan Tutorial](https://vulkan.lunarg.com/doc/sdk/1.1.114.0/windows/tutorial/html/index.html) has been completed!!